Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Even though this is a fairly manual espresso machine, it’s user-friendly.
 It’s a good choice for barista beginners as it’s easy to brew an espresso shot.

-This has a dial that’s used to brew delicious espresso shots.
+It has a dial that’s used to brew delicious espresso shots.
 Turn the dial to “on” to heat, then switch to the brew.
 You’ll have to time the brew to make sure you’re getting the desired amount.
 I recommend getting a scale or a two-ounce glass to make sure you’re getting consistent espresso shots.

 Delonghi ECP3420 interface

-this model uses a manual knob with ready and on lights
+This model uses a manual knob with ready and on lights

-The machine has a self-priming setting which is great when you’re in a hurry.
+The machine has a self-priming setting, which is great when you’re in a hurry.
 It means DeLonghi ECP 3420 will be ready to use in about a minute, and you can start brewing the espresso beans quickly.

 The water reservoir is easy to access.
 It’s only about 37 ounces or 4.5 cups, which is less than high-end espresso machines.
 That’s still decent enough – you’ll have to refill it twice per week.
-It’s also a removable water tank, which is easy to refill
+It’s also a removable water tank, which is easy to refill.

 You can store filter baskets in the lid of the water tank